apinto/CiscoASARuleAnalysis/README.md

 #This Tool requires data that may be fetched via ssh (manual clean up is required) or provided offline.
 Sample files are provided.

-# A Mysql DB is required
+## A Mysql DB or Maria DB is required

+This script has been written by a Network Engineer and therefore most likely is not following all the best coding practices and lots of improvements can me made.
+All types of positive contributions and/or constructive comments are welcomed